Excis3/excis3.github.io/_posts/2025-04-02-hacking-in-belgium-is-legal.md

   path: /Excis3/excis3.github.io/main/media/ccb.png
 ---

-For just over two years now, it's been legally permitted to conduct security research on digital assets located in Belgium.
+For just over two years now, it's been legally permitted to conduct security research on digital assets **located in Belgium**.
 This is a huge step forward for the ethical hacking community and an exciting opportunity for professionals like myself.
 As a Belgian citizen and security researcher, this opens up new avenues for contributing to a safer digital landscape.

 In this post, I’ll walk you through the essentials: